Becoming multilingual can improve your life in ways you can’t even imagine. Start learning a new language right now!

 Rules to help you get started with Turkish

 Language aficionados such as yourself know that Turkish is not the hardest language you can learn.
-The FSI (Foreign Service Institute) from the US government puts Turkish on the fourth tier on their Interagency Language Roundtable (IRL) with 1100 hours or 44 weeks of study needed to achieve the professional working proficiency.
+The FSI (Foreign Service Institute) from the US government puts Turkish on the fourth tier of their Interagency Language Roundtable (IRL) with 1100 hours or 44 weeks of study needed to achieve professional working proficiency.
 This means that Turkish is indeed profoundly different from English.

 However, at the same time, languages like Chinese, Japanese, Korean or Arabic are even harder to learn.
 Besides, once you master the alphabet, you will already be able to read in Turkish – a great boost for your motivation!